Murders of Harry and Megan Tooze: Jonathan Jones emerges as a suspect

-At the time of the murders, Cheryl lived with her boyfriend Jonathan Jones in Orpington, Kent, although they often visited Toozes' farm in Llanharry.
+At the time of the murders, Cheryl lived with her boyfriend Jonathan Jones in Orpington, Kent, although they often visited the Toozes' farm in Llanharry.
 Megan was religious and both she and Harry had strong values, so when Cheryl had moved in with Jones out of wedlock it was kept a secret from her parents.
-The Toozes were devastated when Cheryl moved away and eventually found out about her living arrangements with Jones, but did not tell their friends as they themselves disapproved.
+The Toozes were devastated when Cheryl moved away and eventually found out about her living arrangements with Jones, but did not tell their friends.

 Jones, also from Wales, had been trying to make it as a recruitment consultant, but his attempts were failing and he had instead decided that he would start his own marketing business, even though he only had £100 in his bank account.
 At the time of the murders, the couple were falling behind on their house repayments and were about to lose their flat, although Jones kept this from Cheryl.
 These financial difficulties raised the suspicions of the police.
 Harry and Megan had a £150,000 life insurance policy, which investigators believed gave Jones a motive for the murders.
 There was evidence that, a few days before the murders, the Toozes had visited a solicitor about a contested will.
 Jones knew that Cheryl was the sole beneficiary of her parents' estate.

 Police were informed by numerous witnesses about a man seen walking along a road near the Tooze farm in late June, wearing a beige trench coat and dark sunglasses.
 He was described as wearing a hold-all bag, and hid his face from passing motorists.
 Later during the investigation, one of these witnesses phoned police and reported that she recognised Jones as the man she had seen.
 Jones subsequently confirmed that he had been in the area, claiming he was with Harry baling hay after he had hitchhiked to Pontypridd.
 Jones also possessed a trench coat of the same description and many friends testified that they had seen him wearing it, but he and Cheryl claimed that he did not own it.
 Police began to believe that Jones had stolen Harry's shotgun prior to the murders.